 Multi-State Information Sharing and Analysis Center (MS-ISAC)

-CISA also funds the MS-ISAC that is free for state, local, tribal, territorial, and campus agencies to join.
-CISA encourages SLTT agencies to sign up to receive their free services and capabilities, as well as receive time sensitive alerts and information.
-Learn More about MS-ISAC.
+CISA also funds the Multi-State Information Sharing and Analysis Center (MS-ISAC) that is free for SLTTC agencies to join.
+CISA encourages SLTTC agencies to sign up to receive their free services and capabilities, as well as receive time sensitive alerts and information.

 Fusion Centers

-State and major urban area fusion centers are owned and operated by state and local entities, and serve as primary focal points for the receipt, analysis, gathering, and sharing of threat-related information among federal, state, local, tribal, territorial, and campus partners.
+State and major urban area fusion centers are owned and operated by state and local entities, and serve as primary focal points for the receipt, analysis, gathering, and sharing of threat-related information among federal, SLTTC, and campus partners.
 Fusion centers are uniquely situated to empower law enforcement and other front-line personnel to lawfully gather and share threat-related information, including through the Nationwide Suspicious Activity Reporting Initiative.
-Learn more about Fusion Centers.
+Learn more about fusion centers.

 DHS National Terrorism Advisory System (NTAS) Advisories

-Through the National Terrorism Advisory System NTAS, DHS provides the public with information regarding the threat landscape facing the United States and resources for how to stay safe.
+Through the National Terrorism Advisory System (NTAS), DHS provides the public with information regarding the threat landscape facing the United States and resources for how to stay safe.
 These efforts are in alignment with DHS’s commitment to sharing actionable and timely information and intelligence with the broadest audience possible.
-Read the latest NTAS bulletin and learn more.
+Read the latest NTAS bulletin and learn more about the National Terrorism Advisory System.

 DHS Technical Resource for Incident Prevention (TRIPwire)